Union of Orthodox Hebrew Congregations: Rabbinate

 The spiritual leadership of UOHC is in the hands of its rabbinate, led by the Av Beis Din.
 Its first head was Rabbi Avigdor Schonfeld.
 He was succeeded by his son, Solomon Schonfeld, who also founded the Jewish Secondary School Movement.

 From 1955 to 2000, the Av Beis Din was the posek, Rabbi Chanoch Dov Padwa.
-He was succeeded in 2000 by the present incumbent, his son, Rabbi Ephraim Padwa.
-In addition to the Av Beis Din, the following people serve as members of the rabbinate: Rabbi Sholom Friedman, Rabbi Zev Feldman, Rabbi Shlomo Freshwater, Rabbi Yisroel Meir Greenberg, Rabbi Aharon Dovid Dünner, and Rabbi Joseph Padwa.
-Members of the rabbinate are often styled "Dayan".

-The Rosh Beis Din was Rabbi Josef Hirsch Dunner until his death in 2007.
-Josef Dunner named his son, Rabbi Ahron Dovid Dünner, as his desired successor to the post.

-The executive committee of UOHC, however, resolved to discontinue the title of Rosh Beis Din, leaving Rabbi Ephraim Padwa as the sole rabbinical head of the UOHC.

 Lay management

 The lay management is its executive committee, elected triennially by the UOHC, whose members are appointed by the constituent synagogues.

 Controversies

-Free Leah

-In January 2023 Leah a Agunah died while still being chained to her ex husband, the UOHC refused to issue a Siruv because 1: He would be unable to go to Shul 2: He wouldn't listen anyway.

 Neturei Karta funding controversy

 In July 2006, The Jewish Chronicle wrote that the UOHC's accounts appeared to show it had given a London-based charity associated with Neturei Karta more than £58,000 in grants.
 This prompted some members of the Hendon Adath Yisroel Synagogue to review its affiliation with the UOHC.
 The synagogue resolved to remain affiliated.